 The letter states ‘MND is a death sentence’ but that ‘research has now reached a point where a cure or life-saving treatments can be found’.
 It continues ‘The current piecemeal and protracted approach of funding individual projects will not deliver the life-saving treatments we need…we urgently appeal for action and investment now’.

 Research into the causes and potential treatments for MND has progressed, with current trials offering real promise.
 But this progress is largely dependent on sufficient levels of investment.

 And research costs money.
 Currently funding for MND research from charities outstrips that from government.
 Without government support this vital progress is in danger of halting.

-£50 million from the Government over five years would enable this virtual institute to provide the infrastructure needed for accelerating treatments for MND.
+£50 million from the Government over five years would fund a virtual centre of excellence for MND Research, providing the infrastructure needed for accelerating treatments for MND.
 It will bring together advances in both clinical and core science research.

 The institute will make a real difference to MND research by:

-That’s why people with MND, the MND Association, MND Scotland, the My Name’5 Doddie Foundation, researchers and clinicians are collaborating on this call for Government action.
-Some pharmaceutical companies have already expressed their support.
+That’s why people with motor neurone disease, MND Scotland, the MND Association, the My Name’5 Doddie Foundation, researchers and clinicians are collaborating on this call for UK Government action.
+Some pharmaceutical companies have already expressed their support too.

-Ammar Al-Chalabi | Professor of Neurology and Complex Disease Genetics, Kings College, London
+Ammar Al-Chalabi | Professor of Neurology and Complex Disease Genetics, Kings College London